Nuclear Power in the USA

 e.
 An asterisk (*) denotes reference COL for reactor type.
 EPC = Engineering, procurement and construction agreement.
 Merchant plants are without regulated cost recovery.
 'Planned' status shows a higher level of commitment – such as an order for large forgings or an EPC contract – than 'Proposed' status.
 [Back]

 f.
 Construction of Watts Bar 2 was suspended in 1985 and resumed in 2007.
-In July 2008, the Nuclear Regulatory Commission issued an order extending the Watts Bar Unit 2 construction permit completion date to 31 March 2013.
-TVA still requires an operating licence for the reactor.
+In July 2008, the Nuclear Regulatory Commission issued an order extending the Watts Bar Unit 2 construction permit completion date.
 [Back]

 i.
 Dominion's North Anna COL application referenced the ESBWR, but in March 2009 it issued a new request for proposals from reactor vendors and in May 2010 it selected the Mitsubishi US-APWR.
 Then in April 2013 it reverted to the ESBWR, and agreed on an EPC contract for it with GEH and Fluor, though this will not be signed unless it decides to proceed.
 The COL review by NRC in now expected to be complete in 2015.